NA-MIC/ProjectWeek/PW38_2023_GranCanaria/Projects/MetaDashboard/README.md

 - There is a [dag_service_extract_metadata.py](https://github.com/kaapana/kaapana/blob/develop/data-processing/kaapana-plugin/extension/docker/files/dags/dag_service_extract_metadata.py) which is responsible for the metadata extraction.
 - That dag uses a [LocalDcm2JsonOperator](https://github.com/kaapana/kaapana/blob/develop/data-processing/kaapana-plugin/extension/docker/files/plugin/kaapana/operators/LocalDcm2JsonOperator.py) and [LocalJson2MetaOperator](https://github.com/kaapana/kaapana/blob/develop/data-processing/kaapana-plugin/extension/docker/files/plugin/kaapana/operators/LocalJson2MetaOperator.py) which seem to be the most important classes to look at.
 - [LocalTaggingOperator](https://github.com/kaapana/kaapana/blob/master/data-processing/kaapana-plugin/extension/docker/files/plugin/kaapana/operators/LocalTaggingOperator.py) could also be relevant / interesting?
-This operator manages a set (/list) of tags per document in the meta index.
+This operator manages a set (/list) of tags per document in the meta index (cf. attribute `dataset_tags_keyword`).
 It is possible to add/remove tags, they can come from JSON files, and it is possible to read DICOM tags (e.g., ClinicalTrialProtocolID) into tags.
 - [Kaapana docs](https://kaapana.readthedocs.io/en/stable/intro_kaapana.html#what-is-kaapana)
 <!-- If you developed any software, include link to the source code repository.
 If possible, also add links to sample data, and to any relevant publications. -->